benhurst1/CV/README.md

 ## Work Experience

+**Pioneer Clothing** (Mar 24 to Present)
+_Web Developer_

+- Leading development of an ecommerce site, preparing to launch a new line of clothing products.
+- Collaborating with logistics for optimised stock and delivery management.

 **MY CWA** (Feb 24 to Present)
 _Web Developer_

-- Wireframed, designed, and delivered a new site purpose built to buy training packages and open new revenue streams.
+- Designing and delivering a new website tailored for purchasing training packages and expanding revenue streams.
-- Audited and redeveloped the current website to improve UX, removed outdated features and linked to the new site.
+- Conducting an audit and revamping the existing website to enhance user experience, eliminate obsolete features, and integrate it with the new site.
+- Automating time-consuming and repetitive tasks to optimise workflows.

+**Day Off** (Mar 24 to Mar 24)
+_Full Stack Engineer Internship_

+- Leading integration of a React Native application with a Python FastAPI server to create a fully functional MVP poised for investor funding.
+- Responsible for streamlining deployment by implementing a CI/CD workflow utilising AWS lambda.

 **College of Policing** (Dec 19 to Sep 23)
 _Content Creative / Videographer_